 After all, what else would a husband and wife do when they find themselves alone without their kids for the first time in nineteen years??

 can't believe it.
 After years of blabbing to anyone who'll listen about the benefits of homeschooling, the world is finally warming up to the idea that there might just be more than one way for kids to learn other than school.
 This post may...

-This week’s podcast on moving to New Zealand is hosted by me, (Liz) and my husband Brian.
+This week’s podcast is brought to you by me (Liz) and my husband Brian.

 It is brought to you with love.
 And with wine and with sushi.

 This is a different kind of podcast format from any other that we’ve done in the past (and, I won’t lie, it was slightly scarier).